-It's FINALLY HERE!
-I'm so delighted, grateful and honored to have been chosen as one of this Spring's featured designers for the One Room Challenge sponsored by Better Homes and Gardens!
+I'm so delighted, grateful and honored to have been chosen as one of this Spring's featured designers for an event called One Room Challenge sponsored by Better Homes and Gardens!
 So before I kick this off, a HUGE thank you to Linda Weinstein for this amazing opportunity!
 I also want to let you know that The One Room Challenge is an eight week sponsored event.
 Meaning, many of the items in the room were given to me at no cost.
 When I mention those items, I will tell you.
 And, as always, I only use products I truly love.

 First off, I have to tell you how wildly insane I am.
 We are selling this house.
 It will be listed on May 17.
 I certainly knew this when I got started though I've been in a deep denial for some time.

 That said, I chose our very sinfully ugly master bathroom.
 It's an enormous undertaking.
 Ahem.
 See below.

 Ok ok.
 It was livable.
 Ish.
 The shower was ... eww.
 Note: do not use porous tile like marble for a steam shower.
 Let's just put it that way.
 I didn't put it there to be clear.

 The tub was nearly impossible to navigate getting into because it was up on this huge platform.
 I'm 5'2".
 Big no for me.
 I never bathed in that tub when I was alone in the house for fear I would slip and bump my head and drown there.
 I pray the impossible to get into roman tub trend never ever rears its ugly head again.
 For the sake of short people everywhere.
 I will also tell you, that when choosing a tub, I for real measured my inseam.
 How long is my leg?
 Yep, that's the highest my tub can be.